jon-harper/clockmaker-project/docs/wiring/connectors.md

     - Free hanging
     - Panel mount

-    Board connectors have one connector design for a board and mating connector for the wire.
+    Board connectors have one connector for a board and mating connector for the cable.

     Free hanging connectors mate two two cables together.
 Panel mount connectors are a type of free hanging connector that can also be attached to a panel (usually by snapping in place with a pair of "ears").